oppia/oppia-web-developer-docs/Instructions-for-Maintainers.md

 ----

-## Rota for triaging issues and PRs
+## Rota for triaging issues/PRs and welcoming new contributors

 ```
 2 May - 8 May     Sean